 I personally know very well how experiencing failure or rejection can leave our self confidence crushed.
 After not being able to achieve something what we very much desire and something we have worked very hard for, or after experiencing rejection from our dream man, dream employer, or dream client... we can feel like we are incapable, unworthy, not good enough, not smart enough, not talented enough, not deserving of good things in life...
 We can feel totally worthless.
 We can feel totally incapable.
 We can feel like a complete failure.
 We can lose self esteem and courage to try again with another job, another project, another business idea, another man, another relationship... because we can end up losing faith in ourselves.
 If we have been rejected very painfully and in a way that has crushed our feeling of self worth or treated with a ton of disrespect, or if we failed to achieve something that we truly, deeply, passionately wanted for a long time it can have devastating consequences for our self confidence and self worth!

 CONFIDENCE BUILDING TIPS AND ACTIONS STEPS

 If you resonate with the words above I would suggest that you read my previous blog posts that I will list below to help you rebuild your feeling of self worth.
-If your self worth is very low and you feel devastated after a failure or rejection you have experienced you may need to work with a good life and confidence coach who can help you to overcome it successfully and increase your crushed self confidence and self worth (you can check out my Self Love and Feminine Confidence Coaching Online Course .
+If your self worth is very low and you feel devastated after a failure or rejection you have experienced you may need to work with a good life and confidence coach who can help you to overcome it successfully and increase your crushed self confidence and self worth .
 If you are feeling severely depressed (with no desire to longer live or exist) I would suggest reaching out for a good therapist for help.

 Blog Posts To Help you recover after experiencing failure or rejection: